oobites/Comprehensive-Google-Map-Plugin/readme.txt

 Tested up to: 3.7.1
 Stable tag: 8.0.1

-A simple and intuitive,  yet elegant and fully documented Google map plugin that installs as a widget and a short code.
+Asimple and intuitive,  yet elegant and fully documented Google map plugin that installs as a widget and a short code.

 == Description ==